 Registered nurses (RNs) treat patients in a variety of medical settings.
 Typically, students must take courses covering the theoretical concepts of nursing, in addition to specific courses that deal with the applied aspects of nursing practice.
 Find out about the core courses of registered nurse programs.
-Schools offering Nursing degrees can also be found in these popular choices.

 Registered Nurse Program Core Courses

 An Associate Degree in Nursing (ADN) is the minimum education needed for employment, but many students obtain a Bachelor of Science in Nursing (BSN) degree to qualify for advanced positions.
 In addition to basic math and science classes, registered nurse programs include courses covering nursing principles and healthcare techniques.
 Some core courses of registered nurse programs include the following:

 - Family nursing

 Important Facts About This Field of Study

 |Concentrations (or Specializations)||With advanced education, nurses may specialize in areas such as nurse education, aging, global health|

 |Degree Field(s) of Study||Associate of Applied Science in Nursing, Bachelor of Science in Nursing|

 |Continuing Education||Required in many states for licensure renewal|